Rotating detonation engine: Łukasiewicz Research Network - Institute of Aviation

 On September 15, 2021, the Warsaw Institute of Aviation performed the first successful flight test of an experimental rocket powered by a rotating detonation rocket engine, powered by liquid propellants.
 The test took place on September 15, 2021, at the testing ground of the Military Institute of Armament Technology in Zielonka near Warsaw in Poland.
 The rocket engine, according to the plan, worked for 3.2 s, accelerating the rocket to a speed of about 90 m/s, which allowed the rocket to reach an altitude of 450 m.

 Beijing Power Machinery Institute

 In 2023 researchers announced a demonstration unit of a hybrid air-breathing engine.
 It combines a continuous RDE for propulsion at below Mach 7 with an oblique detonation engine for use at speeds up to Mach 16.
 The oblique detonation waves are stationary and stabilized.
 BPMI is China's leading ramjet manufacturer.

 Chongqing University Industrial Technology Research Institute/Sky Flight Science and Technology Center

-On March 21, 2023, Chongqing University Industrial Technology Research Institute along with Sky Flight Science and Technology Center has reported they achieved the successful ignition test of China's first 1000N kerosene-fueled continuous rotating detonation engine and conducted skid tests of the H1-M continuous rotating detonation engine in 2022.
+On March 21, 2023, Chongqing University Industrial Technology Research Institute along with Sky Flight Science and Technology Center has reported they achieved the successful ignition test of China's first 1000 N kerosene-fueled continuous rotating detonation engine and conducted skid tests of the H1-M continuous rotating detonation engine in 2022.